 Ask the Holy Spirit to speak to your heart and give you direction.
 He will.
 Count on it.

 Questions to Ask God

-1. Time and again in Your Word, Lord, You make a direct connection between experiencing grace and expressing grace through giving.
-Grace is Your lightning, and giving is our thunder in response.
-So here’s my question: Has the degree of my giving suggested that I have recognized and embraced the full extent of Your grace in my life?
-Or does it suggest I need to recognize and respond to Your grace in deeper and more heartfelt ways?
+1. Lord, in Your Word, You make a direct connection between experiencing grace and expressing grace through giving.
+So does the degree of my giving suggest that I have recognized and embraced Your grace?

 See also 2 Corinthians 9:15 and Romans 8:32.

 2. Father, have You raised me up for such a time as this?
 Is it more than a coincidence that You have entrusted me with many financial resources in a time when the poor and unreached have such pressing needs and there are unprecedented opportunities to help them?

 “And who knows whether you have not come to the kingdom for such a time as this?”
 (Esther 4:14, ESV)